JuanCarcedo/Turtle-Crossing/README.md

-# Cross the road with the Turtle
+# Cross the road with the Turtle (v2)
 This is the first game I created.
 Later I also did a snake and tried to develop something in PyGame following a tutorial.
 The goal of this game is to make the Turtle cross safely the road.
 All coloured blocks are cars, you touch one, you lose.

+Version Updates:
++ v2 -- 2022/10/28 - High score included.

 ## Instructions
 - Create a Fork of the repository.